Terraform for AI Agents (3): A Reusable VPC and Security Baseline

 | |

 By the time you’re done, attaching an ECS to the right SG is just security_groups = [module.vpc.agent_runtime_sg_id] and the network tier is correct by construction.
+Audit becomes trivial: you grep for the SG name and find every resource that ever held it.

-KMS keys per data domain
+KMS keys per data domain#

 Encryption-at-rest is mandatory for any compliance regime worth its salt.
 The Aliyun way is one Customer Master Key (CMK) per data domain, so you can rotate one without touching another and audit access per-key.